 - Pursue significant commercial and affordable and market-rate housing development in a former industrial area by redeveloping the district into a mixed-use Central City neighborhood, with a spectacular greenway and parks system

 - Enhanced public amenities and uses, including greenway, riverfront improvements and access

-- Economic development, job creation – new research cluster integrated with OHSU
+- Equitable economic development, quality job creation – new research cluster integrated with OHSU

-The urban renewal area has several subareas that focus planning and redevelopment into functional, accessible communities.
-Previous work on the Central District has encompassed street and utility infrastructure construction, the completion of more than 2000 housing units, including affordable housing at Gray’s Landing, OHSU’s Center for Health & Healing and the Collaborative Life Sciences Center, construction of the Portland Tram, extension of the Portland Streetcar and alignment of Portland-Milwaukie Light Rail, and completion of the greenway and neighborhood park.
+The TIF District has several subareas that focus planning and redevelopment into functional, accessible communities.
+Previous work on the Central District has encompassed street and utility infrastructure construction, the completion of more than 2000 housing units, including affordable housing at Gray’s Landing and the Waterleaf Apartments, OHSU’s Center for Health & Healing and the Collaborative Life Sciences Center, construction of the Portland Tram, extension of the Portland Streetcar and alignment of Portland-Milwaukie Light Rail, and completion of the greenway and neighborhood park.